higlass/higlass-zarr-datafetchers/README.md

         "data": {
             "type": "zarr-multivec",
             "url": "//higlass-serverless.s3.amazonaws.com/multivec/Homo_sapiens__AFF4__all.multires.zarr",
-            "row": 0, // the index of a row of interest },
+            "row": 0, // specify the index of a row of interest },
     }
     ```